-Fall - Foundation of the US Air Force I (AS 111)
+Fall - DAF Heritage and Values I (AS 111)

-Spring - Foundation of the US Air Force II (AS 112)
+Spring - DAF Heritage and Values II (AS 112)

 2nd Year * - Aerospace Studies 200

-Fall - The Evolution of USAF Air and Space Power I (AS 221)
+Fall - Team and Leadership Fundamentals I (AS 221)

-Spring - The Evolution of USAF Air and Space Power II (AS 222)
+Spring - Team and Leadership Fundamentals II (AS 222)

-The AS 200 Level Courses are designed around "Team and Leadership Fundamentals," focuses on laying the foundation for teams and leadership.
-The topics include skills that will allow cadets to improve their leadership on a personal level and within a team.
-The courses will prepare cadets for their field training experience where they will be able to put the concepts learned into practice.
-The purpose is to instill a leadership mindset and to motivate sophomore students to transition from AFROTC cadet to AFROTC officer candidate.
+AS 200, "Team and Leadership Fundamentals," focuses on laying the foundation for teams and leadership.
+The topics include skills that will allow cadets to improve and explore their leadership style on a personal level and within a team.
+The AS200 course will prepare cadets for their field training (FT) experience where they can apply the lessons learned.
+The purpose of AS200 is to instill a leadership mindset and to motivate sophomore students to transition from ROTC cadet to ROTC officer candidate.

 * Note: This course may be taken at the same time as an AS 100 course.